pedrodamas1/Equilibrium-Reactions/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.

-## Acknowledgements

-Special thanks to the contributors who have helped improve and refine this project.

----

-Feel free to customize this template to suit your project's specific needs!